-Energy Access Declines for First Time in Ten Years
+Energy Access Has Declined for the First Time in Ten Years

 For campaign highlights and a look back on our work throughout the year, check out Power for All's 2022 Annual Report.